jaitamine/scraper/readme.md

-# Project Title
+# Project

 This is a web scraper project based on the Scrapy framework.
 The bbc news website articles are the resources being scraped and persisted in a local mongodb database.
-Alongside the scraper there is a flask web api that fetches the articles based on keyword search by the user.
+Alongside the scraper, there is a flask web api that fetches the articles based on keyword search by the user.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.